suixinsuo/olympus-protocol/docs/OptimizationGuide.md

 }
 ```

-b) Call a contract in only one place.
+b.
+Call a contract in only one place

 Before, we called the `checkLockerByTime` function in different functions.